minprog/datarepresentaties/onderwerpen/6 Web/homepage/index.md

 ## Testing

-If you want to view how your site looks while you work on it, there are two options:
+If you want to view how your site looks while you work on it, keep it open in your browser.

-1. Within CS50 IDE, navigate to your `profile` directory (remember how?) and then execute

-        $ http-server

-1. Within CS50 IDE, right-click (or Ctrl+click, on a Mac) on the `profile` directory in the file tree at left.
-From the options that appear, select **Serve**, which should open a new tab in your browser (it may take a second or two) with your site therein.

 Recall also that by opening Developer Tools in Google Chrome, you can _simulate_ visiting your page on a mobile device by clicking the phone-shaped icon to the left of **Elements** in the developer tools window, or, once the Developer Tools tab has already been opened, by typing `Ctrl`+`Shift`+`M` on a PC or `Cmd`+`Shift`+`M` on a Mac, rather than needing to visit your site on a mobile device separately!